nicholas5538/fp-voucher-FE/README.md

 In addition to the `dev` command, there are other scripts available in the package.json.
 Some of the most common you might get to use are:

-- `yarn format` - Check prettier formatting through all the codes
+- `pnpm run format` - Check prettier formatting through all the codes

-  > 💁 **Tip:** use `yarn format:fix` to run auto prettier formatting across all the codes
+  > 💁 **Tip:** use `pnpm run format:fix` to run auto prettier formatting across all the codes

-- `yarn lint` - Runs TS linter through all the codes
+- `pnpm run lint` - Runs TS linter through all the codes

 ## Additional Documentations